LollosoSi/rf24tunlink/README.md

 MOSI: GPIO 10</br>
 SCK: GPIO 11</br>
 IRQ: GPIO 24</br>
+TODO: update for the dual radio setup

 ## Stability advice
+- Radio on higher power settings may be unstable if the supply isn't adequate
 - Buy shielded PA+LNA modules, or consider making [this DIY shielding](https://github.com/nRF24/RF24/blob/master/COMMON_ISSUES.md#my-palna-module-fails-to-transmit)
 - Use short cables, usage of jumper cables is discouraged in the final product
 - If using jumpers, wrap the GND cable at least around MOSI, MISO, VCC cables